SAP/spartacus-docs/_pages/fsa/features/fsa-inbox.md

 The Inbox feature consists of three components, and it comes within inbox.module:

-- inbox.component
+- `inbox.component`
-- inbox-tab.component
+- `inbox-tab.component`
-- inbox-messages.component
+- `inbox-messages.component`

-The inbox component has inbox-tab at the top and inbox-messages at the bottom.
+The `inbox.component` has inbox-tab at the top and inbox-messages at the bottom.

 ```html
 <li class="tab"